 I identified four kinds of symmetric fractal trees in 3D that are determined by the type of expressions found in their boundary equations; these are trees with number of branches b=4n-1, b=4n, b=4n+1 and b=4n+2 where n takes the integer values from 1 to ∞.
 Several animations were produced when one walks around the critical boundaries of the parameter space, showing interesting dynamics and topological critical changes for certain angles.

 We propose to explore a number of analytical galaxy rotation curves to create a template library of cellular automata galaxies.
 A quantitative measure of galaxy morphology needs to be ascertained to compare observations (perhaps at multiple wavelengths) to the CA galaxies.
-Polar basis functions consisting of Chebyshev rational functions TLn(r) and Fourier series (Jimenez-Teja & Benitez 2011) can be applied to the.
+Polar basis functions consisting of Chebyshev rational functions TLn(r) and Fourier series (Jimenez-Teja & Benitez 2011) can be applied to both the archival survey imaging as well as the simulations.
 The basis coefficients for observations and models can be used as a figure of merit or metric for comparison, matching CA simulation galaxies to sets of cataloged images via the parameterized effective radius.

 We have devised a simple way to introduce temporary perturbations in trinet computations and have visualized their effects by the revisit indicator, which turns out to be especially useful for this purpose.
 This technique can indeed be used also for exploring behaviors starting from random initial conditions.